Earthquake-prone buildings

 Council owns some earthquake-prone buildings

-We also own several buildings which have been assessed as earthquake-prone.
-These buildings are scattered across Palmy, and by law, need to be remedied within the next 15 years (by 2037).
+We own several buildings which have been assessed as earthquake prone.
+These buildings are scattered across Palmy and, by law, need to be remedied by 2039.

 These buildings have been assessed and aren’t deemed dangerous so they can continue to be used like they are now.
-We are working alongside the operators and tenants of each building to determine solutions and prioritise the order of work to be completed over the next 7.5 to 15 years.
+We are working alongside the operators and tenants of each building to determine solutions and prioritise the order of work to be completed.

 You’ll know if a building is earthquake-prone

-Notices and stickers legally need to be put up and clearly visible at all main entrances of earthquake-prone buildings.
-They have the earthquake rating for the building and the date that either strengthening or solution work must be completed by.
+By law, notices need to be put up and clearly visible at all main entrances of earthquake-prone buildings.
+They have the earthquake rating for the building and the date that strengthening or solution work must be completed by.

 Classifying seismic and building risk